simsong/be20_api/README.md

 Do this:

     $ git checkout -b tmp  ; git fetch ; git checkout -b $USER-dev ; git merge master ; git merge tmp ; git push origin $USER-dev

+# Major changes with BE13 v.
+2.0:
+* `scanner_set` now controls the recursive scanning process.
+Scanner set holds the configuration information for the scan and the scanners.

+* sbuf now keeps track of the depth.
+* max_depth is now defined for the `scanner_set`, not per scanner.
+An individual scanner can just look at the depth in the sbuf and abort if the scanner things have gone on too long.